India need to guard against complacency against Ireland in FIH Women's Nations Cup semifinals | Sports-Games

 In the other semifinal, hosts Spain will take on Japan.

+Savita said the target was to win tournament which will allow India to play in the next season of the FIH Hockey Women's Pro League (2023-2024). ''We participated in the previous edition of the tournament, and it was a wonderful experience for us.
+Playing in the Pro League will serve as a good preparation for Asian Games and the 2024 Paris Olympics,'' she said.

-The eight-team tournament is important for India as it brings in a system of promotion-relegation, where the champions will be promoted to the 2023-24 FIH Hockey Women's Pro League, a key event ahead of next year's Asian Games and 2024 Paris Olympics.
+The eight-team FIH Nations Cup is important for India as it brings in a system of promotion-relegation, where the champions will be promoted to the 2023-24 FIH Hockey Women's Pro League, a key event ahead of next year's Asian Games and 2024 Paris Olympics.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)